Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 #### Destination type plugin

-Here's an example of a plugin that sends each event that is instrumented to a target server URL.
+Here's an example of a plugin that sends each event that's instrumented to a target server URL.

 ```Go
 package main